 Whether you’re going to school for the first time or going back to school for another degree, it can be stressful to figure out how to pay for college as a nontraditional student — typically students who are 24 or older and have dependents other than a spouse.

-The good news is there are several options available to help older students pay for school, including student loans for adults and other aid alternatives.
+The good news is several options are available to help nontraditional students pay for school, including student loans for adults and other aid alternatives.

 - Start with the FAFSA